 Shopping for a clothes dryer is a bit more simple than shopping for a washer but there are many more options today than in years past.
 Today's clothes dryers offer a wide-range of features to compliment washing machines.
-Before you buy, take time to consider your the laundry needs of your family.
+Before you buy, take time to consider your the laundry needs of your family and recycling it in a creative way to keep it out of the landfill.

 Is Matching Set Necessary?